Nepal Motorbike Tour Cost 2026: Complete Breakdown

 Most rental shops are in Thamel, Kathmandu.
 A seven-day rental of a Royal Enfield Himalayan costs 245 to 385 USD.
 A fourteen-day rental: 490 to 770 USD.
 Longer rentals usually come with a daily discount.

 Rental typically includes a helmet, basic tool kit, and third-party liability insurance.
-Comprehensive insurance (covering damage to the bike) is extra: 15 to 30 USD per day.
+Full-cover insurance (covering damage to the bike) is extra: 15 to 30 USD per day.
 I strongly recommend it.
 Nepal's roads will test any motorcycle.

 Accommodation (self-arranged):